 NBA Trade Rumors: C.J.
-McCollum To 76ers ‘Makes The Most Sense,’ According To ‘The Ringer’s Bill Simmons
+McCollum To 76ers ‘Makes The Most Sense,’ According To ‘The Ringer’s’ Bill Simmons

 On The Bill Simmons Podcast on Monday, The Ringer’s Bill Simmons and ESPN’s Zach Lowe discussed numerous scenarios that could happen this summer, including the future of C.J.
 McCollum in Portland.
 After the Trail Blazers suffer an early elimination in the Western Conference Playoffs, there is a growing belief that the team will consider a roster overhaul.
 Simmons and Lowe agreed that McCollum won’t be with the Trail Blazers next season.

-Both NBA analyst suggested several trade ideas involving the 26-year-old shooting guard, and according to Simmons, the deal that “makes the most sense” is the trade that will send C.J.
+Both NBA analysts suggested several trade ideas involving the 26-year-old shooting guard, and according to Simmons, the deal that “makes the most sense” is the trade that will send C.J.
 McCollum to the Sixers (h/t Miles Custis of SB Nation’s Blazer’s Edge).

 “The trade that makes the most sense is McCollum to Philly, and unfortunately, they don’t need Markelle Fultz back in that trade since they have Dame Lillard, and that has to become a three-teamer at that point, and that’s where it becomes complicated.
 Now, you could argue they just take Fultz back, but the trade fits Saric and Fultz or Fultz and the 10th pick.
 I don’t think Fultz for McCollum straight up is a fair trade.”